alvivar/bite/README.md

     s? somekeyname Update if the key doesn't exists
     > OK

 To increase a value by 1, use **+1**.
-The value become 0 if it isn't a number, or doesn't exist.
+The value become 0 if it isn't a number or doesn't exist, it returns the result.

     s numberkey 9
     > OK